The Washington Inn & Wine Bar, Cape May, NJ:

 Note: Four-star Rating System from 1/2 star = poor to Four stars = Best in Class

-Recommended For: Older diners who enjoy old world charm, fine dining amenities with excellent food, in an elegant setting.
+Recommended For: Diners who enjoy old world charm, fine dining amenities with excellent food, in an elegant setting.

-Not Recommended For: Budget conscious and younger who prefer simpler food, lower prices, and less pretentiousness.
+Not Recommended For: Budget conscious diners who prefer simpler food, lower prices, and less pretentiousness.

 Recommended dishes: When available, Whole Roasted Branzino with fingerling potatoes, caramelized fennel, roasted plum tomato, tapenade, grilled lemon; The Lamb Cavatelli with braised lamb shoulder, broccoli rabe, Manchego cheese; and The Red Wine Braised Short Ribs with Brown butter carrot puree, garlic parmesan polenta, pan-seared brussels sprouts and carrots, brussels sprout slaw.